yegor256/blog/_drafts/_enthusiasts.md

 [microtasking]({% pst 2017/nov/2017-11-28-microtasking %}).

-They simply don't know how to break their changes, which in most cases are not so useless, into smaller pieces and deliver them incrementally.
+They simply don't know how to break their changes, which in most cases are by no means useless, into smaller pieces and deliver them incrementally.
 They want to push everything they have in mind in one large chunk.
 Of course, they fail.
 Because there is a bad guy in front of them: me, the architect.